 6. Chessington World of Adventures Resort

-Escape the everyday this year and venture out to ‘Britain’s WIIILDEST Classroom’ at Chessington World of Adventures Resort near Surrey.
+Escape the everyday this year and venture out to Chessington World of Adventures Resort near Surrey.
 Young explorers can test their thrill limits on more than 40 rides and attractions or come face to face with some incredible animals and creatures in the on-site zoo and SEA LIFE aquarium.

 8. Efteling

 Located in Kaatsheuvel, the Netherlands, Efteling was opened in 1952 and has since grown into a land of excitement, featuring a series of thrilling rides to get the heart pumping.
 The De Vliegende Hollander takes students plunging into water while the Baron 1898 includes a hair raising free fall which drops riders down a 37.5 metre track.
-Those who prefer life in the slow lane can make time for the Fairytale Forest which is described as the largest living picture book.
+Autumn 2024 will see the opening of brand-new attraction, Danse Macabre.
+Named after the famous piece of music by Camille Saint-Saëns, a new immersive ride will open as part of an entirely new creepy area at the park.
+The attraction will be the first ride of its kind in the world with a unique mechanic, offering an immersive thrill-ride experience for visitors.